wejgaard/TclForth/README.md

 [Release 0.6.0](https://github.com/wolfwejgaard/tclforth/releases)

-The executables for Windows and OS-X contain a Tcl runtime and a load routine for the external TclForth source.
-This allows easy changes of the systems.
+The executables for Windows and OS-X contain a Tcl runtime system and a load routine for the TclForth source.
+This allows local changes of the systems.

 * Download the executable and the source code
-* Store the executable together with the source *folder*.
+* Store the executable together with the source folder.
 * Windows: Run tclforth.exe
 * OS-X: Run tclforth.app

-* Linux: Start tclforthx in a terminal.
-In the Tcl console:
+* Linux: Start tclforthx in a terminal. - In the Tcl console:

 ```
     cd <source-directory>